Optimizing your site for local search

 8. Send an email to local establishments.

-For example, your Chamber of Commerce or another local business that compliments yours (a complementary local business for a flower shop might be a catering business), and request a link to your website from theirs, or to do a link exchange.
+For example, your Chamber of Commerce or another local business that compliments yours (a complimentary local business for a flower shop might be a catering business), and request a link to your website from theirs, or to do a link exchange.

 9. Look for blogs and forums that focus on your topic.